8-BIT PIXEL RETRO GUIDE

 To use our earlier analogy, CSR is like receiving a flat-pack furniture box with detailed instructions and all the parts – you (the browser) assemble it on-site.

 CSR is often used for highly interactive web applications, such as dashboards, social media platforms, and complex tools where a rich user experience and app-like feel are paramount.
-For sophisticated applications, such as AI agents providing financial insights, CSR can enable dynamic and responsive interfaces.
+For sophisticated applications, AI agents providing financial insights can enable dynamic and responsive interfaces.

 Now that you have a grasp of what CSR entails, let's delve into its inner workings and its specific advantages and disadvantages.